chongjiu9/Igloo/README.md

 I love you guys.
 And I love our restroom app.

+Some day, I hope every bathroom on campus is as clean as the ones at the Gates Center, as stocked-up-with menstral-products as the Burke Museum, and that they are universal, safe, and accessible for all.

 -CJ

 # To set up project locally on your environment